- Various users report encountering errors while checking if their PC is compatible with Windows 11.

 The complete message says that This PC doesn’t currently meet all the system requirements for Windows 11.
 Get the details and see if there are things you can do in the PC Health Check app.

-You can get, however, into a mess where your system won’t boot up because no operating systems have been detected.
+You can get into a mess where your system won’t boot up because no operating systems have been detected.

-In that case, you will need to use a disk converter to switch your disk from the Master Boot Record (MBR) to the GUID Partition Table (GPT) partition style without modifying or deleting data on the disk.
+In that case, you will need to use a disk converter to switch your disk from the Master Boot Record (MBR) to the GUID Partition Table (GPT) partition style without modifying or deleting data.

-We hope that our guide helped you fix all the compatibility issues and you can finally enjoy Windows 11.
+We hope our guide helped you fix all the compatibility issues, and you can finally enjoy Windows 11.

-If you still have any issues or you have any suggestions, you can address them in a comment below this article and we will get back to you as soon as possible.
+If you still have any issues or suggestions, you can address them in a comment below this article, and we will get back to you as soon as possible.